Kabirdham district

 Kabirdham district is one of the 33 administrative districts of Chhattisgarh state in central India.
-The district was earlier known as Kawardha district.
+The district was formerly known as Kawardha district.
 The district is located between 21.32' to 22.28' north latitude and 80.48' to 81.48' east longitude.
 The district covers an area of 4447.5 km2.
 The city of Kawardha is its administrative headquarters.
-This district is known for the Bhoramdeo temple (which is also known by the sobriquet, "the Khajuraho of Chhattisgarh") located at a distance of 18 km from the district headquarters, Kawardha and its surrounding Bhoramdev Wildlife Sanctuary.
+This district is known for the Bhoramdeo Temple (which is also known by the sobriquet, "the Khajuraho of Chhattisgarh") located at a distance of 18 km from the district headquarters, Kawardha and its surrounding Bhoramdev Wildlife Sanctuary.

 The boundaries of the district are Dindori District of Madhya Pradesh to the north, Mungeli and Bemetara districts to the east, Rajnandgaon District to the south, Balaghat and Mandla districts of Madhya Pradesh to the west.
-The northern and western parts are surrounded by the Maikal mountain ranges of Satpura.
+The northern and western parts are surrounded by the Maikal mountain ranges of the Satpura range.

-The current district collector is Mr Ramesh Kumar Sharma.
+The current district Collector is Mr Ramesh Kumar Sharma.